SOCIAL JUSTICE & ACTIVISM IN HERBALISM

 A working list…

 Rewilding Diet & Lifestyle – Colonisation and capitalism have destroyed most of humanity’s connection to the source of life that nourishes us.
 Reconnecting people to wild nature restores our deep relationship to the ecosystems and life we depend on for wellbeing and survival.
 Supporting wild food harvesting provides free, nutrient rich, and abundant food supplies, creating resiliency and strength within communities.
-Supporting communally tended land for ecosystem restoration, wild food and medicine harvesting, permaculture, indigenous & community led land stewarding, water collection, and education is a part of decolonization.
+Supporting communally tended land for ecosystem restoration, wild food and medicine harvesting, permaculture, indigenous & community led land stewarding and ecosystem restoration.
 Moving away from systems of capitalism and privatization, creating direct access to sources of wild foods and medicinal plants available to everyone.
 Listening directly to the spirits of the land, gathering information and guidance from many sources (Western scientific, indigenous communities, experiential knowledge, permaculture practice, ancestor guidance, ceremony/prayer).

 Acknowledge & Fight Against Oppression/Colonisation in Herbalism – Recognise & understand how all forms of oppression exist in the realms of herbalism & natural medicine, continuing to harm individuals and communities.
 Acknowledge the ways racism, white supremacy, privilege, sexism, classism, colonisation/appropriation, patriarchy, homophobia, transphobia, (and other forms of oppression) impacts the health and wellbeing of individuals and larger communities.
 Actively work to not perpetuate the oppression and continued colonisation of indigenous & marginalised peoples.
 Understand the ways human population and white supremacy/capitalism have created widespread impacts to our environment and indigenous communities.
 Recognise the intersections between impacts on indigenous peoples and natural ecosystems.
 Challenge ourselves as partners of the plant world to work for the wellbeing of all life, knowing our interdependence and interconnectedness with our whole earth family.